pexip/os-bind9/doc/arm/reference.rst

    .. note::

-       :any:`max-cache-size` does not work reliably for the maximum amount of memory of 100 MB or lower.
+       :any:`max-cache-size` does not work reliably for a maximum amount of memory of 100 MB or lower.

    Upon startup and reconfiguration, caches with a limited size